E-Renter Frequently Asked Questions

 Some of the questions people most often ask about E-Renter tenant and employee screening services are listed below.
 Click on a question to see the answer.
 If you have other questions, please feel free to contact us.
 We’re always happy to help!

-A: By using E-Renter's Patent Pending Process, you will still be able to confirm that an applicant meets your credit requirements (based on their credit report).
-Please note that you will not receive an actual copy of the credit report or the actual credit score.
+By using E-Renter, you will still be able to confirm that an applicant meets your credit requirements (based on their credit report), but instead of viewing the full credit report and score, we will provide you with a message that indicates whether or not your applicant meets your minimum credit criteria.
 You will receive a Tenant Background Check Report (view samples).
+If receiving a full copy of a credit report is important to your business, please check out our Commercial Accounts.

 - Your business must include tenant screening activities